Joost Klein

-Joost Klein (/nl/; born 10 November 1997), also known mononymously as Joost, is a Dutch musician, rapper, singer, and former YouTuber.
-Mainly a hip hop artist, his songs and performances often include influences of electronic music, such as drum and bass, hardstyle, and gabber.
-He has released seven studio albums, two of which reached the top ten of the Dutch Album Top 100.
-He has amassed four chart entries on the Dutch Top 40, and is best known for "Wachtmuziek" (2022), "Europapa" (2024), "Luchtballon" (2024) and his collaborations with German rapper Ski Aggu and comedian Otto Waalkes on "Friesenjung" (2023), Finnish rapper Käärijä on "TRAFIK!"
-(2024), and Estonian rapper Tommy Cash on "United by Music" (2025).
+Joost Klein (/nl/; born 10 November 1997), also known mononymously as Joost or eenhoornjoost (lit.
+Unicorn Joost), is a Dutch musician, rapper, singer, and former YouTuber.
+Mainly a hip hop artist, his songs and performances often include influences of electronic music, such as drum and bass, hardstyle, hyperpop, and gabber.
+He has released ten studio albums, two of which reached the top ten of the Dutch Album Top 100.
+He has amassed four chart entries on the Dutch Top 40, and is best known for the songs "Wachtmuziek" (2022), "Friesenjung" (2023, with Ski Aggu and Otto Waalkes), and "Europapa" (2024).

 "Europapa" was selected to represent the in the Eurovision Song Contest 2024 and subsequently became Klein's first song to top both the Dutch Top 40 and Single Top 100.
-Having qualified in second place from the second semi-final, he was scheduled to perform fifth in the final, but was disqualified from the competition due to allegations of misconduct.
+Having qualified in second place from the second semi-final, he was scheduled to perform fifth in the final, but was abruptly disqualified from the competition by the European Broadcasting Union due to allegations of misconduct.
 These were investigated by Swedish prosecutors, who dropped the case in August 2024 after concluding that they could not prove any criminal conduct.
+Klein has continued releasing music following the success of "Europapa", joined the tenth season of The Voice van Vlaanderen as a coach, and is embarking on his first international concert tour in 2026.

 Early life

 Joost Klein was born on 10 November 1997 in Leeuwarden, Netherlands, and grew up in the nearby village of Britsum.
-In 2008, he started a YouTube channel under the name EenhoornJoost (lit.
+In 2010, he started a YouTube channel under the name EenhoornJoost (lit.
 'UnicornJoost').
 He did not complete the curriculum at his secondary school.
-When he was twelve, his father died of cancer, and a year later, in 2011, his mother died of cardiac arrest.
-Following the death of his parents, Klein was looked after by his older brother and sister.
+When he was thirteen, his father died of cancer, and a year later, in 2011, his mother died of cardiac arrest.
+Following the death of his parents, Klein was looked after by his older brother and his sister.